mckern/homebrew-vmfloaty/README.md

 ### License

-Fustigate is licensed under the MIT License
+homebrew-vmfloaty is licensed under the MIT License

 > Those who do not understand UNIX are
 > condemned to reinvent it, poorly.